-If you collide with a driver who’s under the influence of drugs and suffer any injuries, you should follow the steps below:
+If you collide with a driver who’s under the influence of recreational or even illegal drugs and suffer any injuries, you should follow the steps below:

 Besides completing the steps above, there are some things you should avoid doing.
 If you say or do the wrong thing, you could ruin your chance of recovering the maximum compensation.

-- Don’t admit to fault for the accident.
+Don’t admit to fault for the accident.
 Even if you believe you’re partially responsible, don’t tell anyone.
-Under the state’s contributory negligence rule, you won’t be entitled to any amount of compensation if the insurance company determines you share any blame.
+Under the state’s contributory negligence rule, you won’t be entitled to any compensation if the insurance company determines you share any blame.